Skip to content

 Step 1: Configure Basic Settings

-1. Navigate to Trust Center Manager in the main navigation
+1. Navigate to Trust Center in the main navigation

 2. Click Settings in the header